 Location.
-38° 45.944′ N, 77° 26.713′ W. Marker is in Manassas Park, Virginia.
-Marker can be reached from Conner Drive east of Centreville Road (Virginia Route 28).
+38° 45.953′ N, 77° 26.709′ W. Marker is in Manassas Park, Virginia.
+Marker is at the intersection of Conner Drive and Euclid Avenue, on the left when traveling east on Conner Drive.
 Touch for map.
-Park at New Dominion Alternative School parking lot.
 Marker is at or near this postal address: 8220 Conner Dr, Manassas VA 20111, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Conner House Restoration (here, next to this marker); Conner House (a few steps from this marker); Manassas 1825 (approx. 0.8 miles away); Weir Family Cemetery (approx. 0.8 miles away); Enslaved of Liberia (approx. 0.8 miles away); Liberia and the Weirs (approx. 0.8 miles away); Liberia (approx. 0.8 miles away); Turberville Memorial Garden (approx. 0.9 miles away).
 Touch for a list and map of all markers in Manassas Park.

 Related marker.
 Click here for another marker that is related to this marker.
 This marker has replaced the linked marker which had different formatting and content.